 No KYC.
 100x Leverage. $50 Welcome Bonus.
 Crypto Futures Trading Made Easy on BexBack.

-SINGAPORE, June 04, 2025 (GLOBE NEWSWIRE) -- With Bitcoin’s price consistently trading above $100,000, many analysts predict that the cryptocurrency market is entering a prolonged period of high volatility.
+SINGAPORE, June 06, 2025 (GLOBE NEWSWIRE) -- With the price of Bitcoin fluctuating around $100,000, many analysts predict that the cryptocurrency market will remain in a state of high volatility for a long time.
 Holding spot positions may struggle to generate short-term profits in such conditions.
 As a result, 100x leverage futures trading has become the preferred tool for seasoned investors looking to maximize potential gains in this volatile market.
 BexBack Exchange is ramping up its efforts to offer traders unmatched promotional packages.
 The platform now features a 100% deposit bonus, a $50 welcome bonus for new users, and 100x leverage on cryptocurrency trading, providing exceptional opportunities for investors.

 Advantages of 100x Leverage Crypto Futures